opensearch-project/opensearch-catalog/cli/README.md

 It provides a few convenience methods:

 - `diff`: Type check your integration given a sample data record and the appropriate SS4O schema.
+- `index_pattern`: Generate an index pattern compliant with given schemas for integrations

 ## Installation